 Aeroelastic Effects & Flutter

-Aircraft are flexible structures, and significant structural deformations may occur even during normal flight.
+Aircraft are flexible structures, and significant structural deformations may occur even during a routine flight.
 Wing flutter is an aeroelastic phenomenon, a coupling between the aerodynamic loads and the elastic deformation of the structure.
-Wings and tail surfaces are prone to flutter at higher airspeeds and Mach numbers, although other parts of the airframe, such are the engine nacelles and tail surfaces, may also be susceptible to such problems.
+Wings and tail surfaces are prone to flutter at higher airspeeds and Mach numbers, although other parts of the airframe, such as the engine nacelles and tail surfaces, may also be susceptible to such problems.
 Even on a wing, the onset of flutter is not necessarily catastrophic and can manifest as benign (but often alarming) limit-cycle torsional and/or bending oscillations.

 Generally, however, the avoidance of flutter is a crucial design requirement.
 Therefore, the structural dynamics and potential flutter characteristics of the aircraft’s structure are carefully examined using computer models, the objective being to identify the natural frequencies and modes of deformation, as shown below.
-The parameters that may affect the onset of flutter on a wing include the geometry of the wing (its span, aspect ratio, thickness, sweep angle, etc.) as well as its structural stiffness, total weight and weight distribution, positions and weights of the engines, moments of inertia about the bending and torsional axes, etc.
+The parameters that may affect the onset of flutter on a wing include the geometry of the wing (its span, aspect ratio, thickness, sweep angle, etc.) as well as its structural stiffness, total weight, and weight distribution, positions and weights of the engines, moments of inertia about the bending and torsional axes, etc.

 Summary & Closure